thosgood/this-weeks-finds/markdown/201-250/week235.md

 something analogous to what people did for particles in 3d gravity.

-So, there's some relation between this "particles and strings coupled to 4d BF theory" business and the mathematics of higher gauge theory, but it's not the obvious one you might have guessed at first.
+So, there's some relation between this "particles and strings coupled to 4d $BF$ theory" business and the mathematics of higher gauge theory, but it's not the obvious one you might have guessed at first.

 Mysteries breed mysteries.
 For more musings on these topics, try my talk